Celtic Medallion Gallery

 #516 - Floral Celtic by Donna E. Johnson of Naples, FL.

 This quilt won two awards!
 It received an Honorable Mention in the 500 - Non-professional Hand Applique - Large category and the Most Innovative Use of Design award at the 2005 Applique Society show.
 All the original designs, adaptable to the version shown here, are in Celtic Style Floral Applique by Scarlett Rose.
-Most of the Celtic border is adapted from the border in Celtic Medallion IV, which available as a printed pattern and as an e-pattern.
+Most of the Celtic border is adapted from the border in Celtic Medallion IV.

 Dragon's Walk by DJ Berger of Santa Rosa, CA. This quilt was in Pacific International Quilt Festival 2002.
-Most of the Celtic border is adapted from the border in Celtic Medallion IV, which available as a pattern and e-pattern, with the corner knotwork of Celtic Medallion II, which is available as a printed pattern or as an e-pattern.
+Most of the Celtic border is adapted from the border in Celtic Medallion IV, with the corner knotwork of Celtic Medallion II.

-Here's a closeup of the border, showing the detail of the design from Celtic Medallion IV, which available as a printed pattern and e-pattern.
+Here's a closeup of the border, showing the detail of the design from Celtic Medallion IV.

-Sara Cates made Celtic Medallion IV, which is available as a printed pattern or an as e-pattern, for the AQS Flower Contest some years ago.
+Sara Cates made Celtic Medallion IV for the AQS Flower Contest some years ago.
 She didn't use any insets in the design, but did use different quilting motifs to set off the spaces where insets usually are.